Platform Guide

 How to Choose

-If neither of those applies to you, the choice often comes down to how much the user experience matters to your staff.
-Studios that switch from Mindbody to Mariana Tek consistently report that the cleaner interface reduces staff training time and day-to-day friction.
-Studios that stay on Mindbody often cite the integrations ecosystem and the consumer app as reasons to stay put.
+If neither of those applies, the decision usually comes down to how much the UX matters to your staff.
+Studios that switch from Mindbody to Mariana Tek almost universally say the interface is better and staff training got easier.
+Studios that stay on Mindbody tend to cite the integrations ecosystem and the consumer app as reasons to stay.
+Both are legitimate.

 What Neither Platform Does Well

-Here is the thing that does not come up in most comparisons: both Mindbody and Mariana Tek are operational platforms.
-They are built to run your studio, not to tell you who is about to leave it.
+Here's the thing that doesn't come up in most comparisons: both Mindbody and Mariana Tek are operational platforms.
+They're built to run your studio, not to tell you who's about to leave it.

 Both have reporting.
-Both show you check-in counts, revenue summaries, and membership numbers.
-What they do not do is look at that data and tell you: here are the five members most likely to cancel this month, here is what you should say to each of them, and here is who just cancelled this morning while you were teaching a class.
+Both show check-in counts, revenue summaries, and membership numbers.
+What they don't do is look at that data and tell you: here are the five members most likely to cancel this month, here's what you should say to each of them, and here's who cancelled this morning while you were teaching.

-This is not a criticism of either platform.
-It is just not what they are designed to do.
-They are booking and billing tools.
+That's not a criticism of either platform — it's just not what they're designed to do.
+They're booking and billing tools.
 Retention intelligence is a different problem.

-StudioPulse is built on top of Mindbody (and Mariana Tek, coming soon) specifically to fill this gap.
-It connects to your account, pulls your data every day, and sends you a weekly email with exactly who needs your attention: who is lapsing, who just signed up, whose birthday is this week, and who cancelled their membership this morning.
+StudioPulse is built on top of both Mindbody and Mariana Tek specifically to fill that gap.
+It connects to your account, pulls your data every day, and sends you a weekly email with exactly who needs your attention: who's lapsing, who just signed up, whose birthday is this week, and who cancelled their membership this morning.
 No dashboards.
 No logging in.
 Just your inbox.

-If you are on Mindbody and want to see what that looks like for your studio, the trial is free for 30 days.
+If you're on either platform and want to see what that looks like for your studio, the trial is free for 30 days.

 Share: